azukipan/edricjohnnacpil/index.md

 11/1/2022: I presented my paper, "[Application of physiological sensors for personalization in semi-autonomous driving: A review](http://doi.org/10.1109/JSEN.2021.3100038)," at the 2022 IEEE Sensors Conference in Dallas, Texas, United States.

 10/22/2022: I gave a virtual talk for the Rencheng Zheng lab at Tianjin University based on my paper, "[Application of physiological sensors for personalization in semi-autonomous driving: A review](http://doi.org/10.1109/JSEN.2021.3100038)."

-6/1/2022: I have started as a postdoctoral researcher with the [Jeon Lab](https://www.jeonlab.com) at Sungkyunkwan University!

 4/1/2022: I have started an IT software development business, [Azukipan IT Solutions](https://www.azukipan.net).